Jury InformationCourt of Queen's Bench | Saskatchewan

 Court of Queen’s Bench

-Jury trials will be held offsite until further notice.
+Jury trials may be held offsite.
 For information on the location of an upcoming jury trial, please contact the local registrar.

 A jury is a group of impartial people who listen to the evidence in a court case and render a verdict.
 In Saskatchewan, jury trials are only held at Court of Queen’s Bench.